-A total of 40 RGC patients were enrolled in this study.
-Compared to PGC, older age (P < 0.001), male (P < 0.001), lower body mass index (P = 0.010), and lower hemoglobin level (P < 0.001) were associated with RGC patients.
-No difference was observed regarding Lauren’s type and pathologic Tumor Node Metastasis stage between the groups.
-Regarding the profiles evaluated, EBV-positive tumors were higher in RGC compared to PGC (P = 0.039).
+A total of 40 RGC patients were included, and 284 PGC served as a comparison group.
+EBV-positive tumors were higher in RGC compared to PGC (P = 0.039).
 The frequency of microsatellite instability, aberrant p53 immunostaining, and loss of E-cadherin expression were similar between RGC and PGC.
-Higher rates of simultaneous alterations in two or more profiles were observed in RGC compared to PGC (P < 0.001).
-According to the molecular classification, the subtypes were defined as EBV in nine (22.5%) cases, microsatellite instability in nine (22.5%) cases, genomically stable in one (2.5%) case, and chromosomal instability in 21 (52.5%) cases.
-There was no significant difference in survival between molecular subtypes in RGC patients.
+Higher rates of simultaneous changes in two or more profiles were observed in RGC compared to PGC.
+According to the molecular classification, there was no significant difference in survival between the subtypes of RGC.

 The presence of EBV-positive was significantly higher in patients with RGC compared to PGC.
 In addition, they also exhibited higher rates of co-altered expression profile profiles compared to PGC.

 Our findings provide new data regarding the profiles of RGC according to the subtypes of molecular classification, reflecting potential differences from PGC that may assist in determining which markers could best define GC subtypes and stratify patients with RGC to the appropriate screening and treatment programs.